 Outside the cabin there’s a picnic table and fire ring for that “comfort camping” experience.

-Like cabins in all state parks, these tend to be reserved for weekends in advance but weekdays are much easier to book.
-There is a two-night minimum for weekends.
+Like cabins in all state parks, these tend to be reserved for weekends in advance but weekdays are easier to book.
+There is a two-night minimum.

 Your best bet is to plan ahead.
-Reservations are made via ReserveAmerica.com, except for one cabin, which is set aside for walk ups.
 According to a park ranger, three out of four weekends, someone shows up and reserves the walk-up cabin.
 If you plan to give that a try, check on Thursday whether there is already someone in the cabin who will extend their stay.
 If not, you can show up early Friday morning and hope to be the first to do so.

-Jonathan Dickinson’s cabins are beautifully situated in a shady grove of pine trees near the Loxahatchee River and the large new Elsa Kimbell Environmental Education and Research Center.
+Jonathan Dickinson’s cabins are beautifully situated in a shady grove of pine trees near the Loxahatchee River and the large well-done Elsa Kimbell Environmental Education and Research Center.

 The river, with its kayak and canoe rentals and boat tours, is a football field away.
 (The Loxahatchee is one of two nationally designated Wild and Scenic Rivers in Florida, and is a favorite paddling destination.)